xelacast/personal-site/README.md

 * Plan Styles, Linter, UI kit, and be more descriptive in your SDLC writeup.
 * Have a format for your commits, PRs, and branches.
 * Create a styling format.

+# The Lifecycle of this project
+Over time I will add to this project.
+I will add work experience section, more animations, and potentially refactor my codebase depending on how I am feeling.
+This project is open for anyone to add to or use.
+All I ask for is to give me and Brittany Chiang credit somewhere in your project.